Skip to Main Content

 Life insurance for high-risk applicants

-When you apply for a life insurance policy, the insurance company looks at factors like your age, gender, medical history and lifestyle to determine your eligibility and calculate your premium.
-Individuals with no major health issues usually have no trouble getting a policy.
-However, some people have risk factors that make them more of a risk for the insurance companies.
+When you apply for a life insurance policy, companies consider factors like your age, gender, medical history and lifestyle to determine your eligibility and calculate your premium.
+Individuals with no significant health issues usually have no trouble getting a policy.
+However, some consumers pose more of a risk for insurance companies.
 These people, referred to as high-risk applicants, still have life insurance options, but it might be helpful to understand what those options are.

 Compare life insurance providers quickly and easily